gaurav9643/Simple-Form-Builder-JS-library/readme.md

 8. After successfully deploy you will get api url like this:-- -![Get URL](http://mydevspace.ga/FormBuilderLibrary/Steps/7.PNG) 9.
-> Now you need to just implement js library and pass your google sheet api url in apiurl property.
+> Now you need to just implement js library and pass your google sheet api url in 'apiUrl' property.
 ```
     new FormBuilder({
         selector:'formBuilder',